- Arts and Design»

 Pony bead key chain/backpack decorations

 Pony beads are quite possibly the most versatile little pieces of plastic out there.
 They can be used to form rainbows, animals, sayings, and any other colorful item to hang from key chains and backpacks.
-Patterns abound on the internet, and beads are available at any craft store.
+Patterns abound on the internet, and beads are available at any craft store or click here to see on Amazon.

 Home made book covers are a great way to personalize your child's school experience, and they are protective.
 Children can express their creativity by drawing pictures of school supplies, favorite cartoons, band logos, or their friends, family, and pets.
 This project will use markers or crayons, pencils, stickers, scissors, tape, and a brown paper grocery bag.